briandipalma/spa-2014-contacts-list/README.md

 	({status}) => {}
 	```

+	Add this to the `render` method.
 Once you reload you should see logging for a couple of contacts.

 8. Render the contacts